dylan-reichelt/udp_socialmedia/README.md

 ```

 ## Usage
-Built in users and passwords (They are read from the users.txt file but the passwords are hashed):
+Built in users and passwords (Users read from database, but they are hashed):

 dylan&programmer,
 max&gamer,